Buffalo and Susquehanna Railroad: Initial acquisitions

 The Sinnemahoning Valley Railroad opened officially as a common carrier on December 14, 1885.
 Although most of the lumber railroads of the time and area were 3-footers (narrow gauge), Goodyear used his foresight in building his logging railroads of permanent quality to a standard gauge and laid with 70 pound rail, which really paid off in the future.
-In Austin, Pennsylvania, Goodyear built a huge sawmill, and brought all his timber here by rail to get cut.
+In Austin, Goodyear built a huge sawmill, and brought all his timber here by rail to get cut.
 Then in 1886 he extended the line 13 mi south to Costello, Pennsylvania, where there was a large sole leather tannery.
 The leather tanneries used the hemlock bark, which was a by-product of the saw mills, to create tannin.
 This allowed him to benefit greatly by supplying one industry with the waste product of another.

 In 1887 he joined with his brother to create the firm of F. H. & C. W. Goodyear.
-In the end, it was this firm that owned most of the properties, mills, railroads, locomotives and many other assets.
+In the end, it was this firm that owned most of the properties, mills, railroads, locomotives and multiple other assets.
 Starting in 1891, the Sinnemahoning Valley Railroad was extended north west up past Galeton, all the way to Ansonia, where it connected with the Fall Brook Railway.
 To get here, the railroad had to cross a large ridge.
 To accomplish this, the railroad built four large switchbacks, instead of tunnels.
 This may have been acceptable thinking at the time, as the line was still primarily a logging railroad, where switchbacks were quite common.
 These switchbacks limited trains to 15 cars.

 Starting in the early 1890s, an initiative was started to build a number of smaller lines linking the Sinnemahoning Valley Railroad at Costello, up to Galeton and east to Ansonia.
 At this point that there already was a narrow-gauge line running from Galeton north east up to Addison.
 The Addison and Pennsylvania Railway was started in 1882 from Addison, reaching Gaines and Galeton by 1885.

 In 1891, The Buffalo and Susquehanna Railroad Company (of 1891) was started in Galeton and headed south west 14 mi to Cherry Springs, Pennsylvania.
 Cherry Springs is at the top of the hill, between both sets of switchbacks.